Dor12k/Dor12k/README.md

 A short preview of my last projects

-## 1. Self-Driving Car | Raspberry Pi, Arduino, and Real-Time Computer Vision
+## 1. AI-Powered Self-Driving Car | Real-Time Computer Vision & Deep Learning on Raspberry Pi & Arduino

 Built a self-driving car from scratch, integrating AI to detect traffic signs, traffic lights, and obstacles. <br> Developed a remote control interface and implemented GPS simulation using multithreading for real-time processing. <br>